-I love easy home projects especially when they don’t require spending money.
-This DIY fire pit was completed in about an hour and we used left over material that we had on hand.
+I love easy home DIY projects especially when they don’t require spending money.
+This DIY fire pit with pavers was completed in about an hour with left over material that we had on hand.
 Score!
 Let me show you how to build your own concrete paver fire pit.

 Before I get started, I want to disclose that this is probably one of the easiest ways to build a fire pit.
 Does that mean it’s the only way or the best way?
-No. This tutorial is how we built a fire pit in about an hour with concrete pavers we already had on hand.
+No. This tutorial is how we built a fire pit in about an hour with concrete pavers from Home Depot that we already had on hand.
 Now that you know that, here we go….

-See how we created a large border around the fire pit?
+See how we created a large fire pit ring around the existing fire pit with stone pavers?
 Wait until you see the finished product.

 Speaking of repurposing concrete pavers, we did something similar in our current house (rustic beach cottage) when I created a DIY outdoor table to hide the grinder pump well.

 This was a fun project.
-As a matter of fact, I’m going to use the same principals I used to build this DIY outdoor table for the DIY fire pit.
+As a matter of fact, I’m going to use the same principals I used to build this DIY outdoor table for our own fire pit.
 Let’s be honest, it kind of looks like a fire pit with a wood top, right?

 One of the selling points to this home was all the beautiful live oak trees.

-Create a Fire Pit with Pavers: A Step-by-Step Guide
+Create a DIY Fire Pit with Pavers: A Step-by-Step Guide

 Choosing the Location